tannerrj/crossfire-maps-mirror/trunk/templates/guild/README.txt

 Modify Map Files:

-There are 6 objects that need to be changed.
+There are 6 objects that need to be changed, or 11 objects if you want to use the optional Python based Guild Storage hall.
 The first three are on the main floor, the next two are in the guild_hq and the final one is in hallofjoining.
+Withe the Storage Hall, three objects are found on the main floor and the last two are in the basement.

 It's not that hard, but you will need a map editor.
 You find the object that has the script, click edit data, and change the line "script options" (which currently is "GUILD_TEMPALTE") to the guild you wish to use.
 And make sure you use the same one for all of them or it won't work.

-It's not that hard, but you will need a map editor.
-You'll need to find the object that has the script (more on this, below)
+Here's a quick HOWTO for using the map editor to make these changes:

 1.)
 Left click on the object (ex: sign) so it's selected 2.)
 Click on the Scripts tab